 The accompanying unaudited condensed consolidated financial statements and condensed footnotes have been prepared in accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In the opinion of management, all adjustments considered necessary for fair statement have been included.
-The results of operations for the three and six months ended June 30, 2012 are not necessarily indicative of the results to be expected for the year ended December 31, 2012 or for other interim periods or for future years.
+The results of operations for the three and nine months ended September 30, 2012 are not necessarily indicative of the results to be expected for the year ended December 31, 2012 or for other interim periods or for future years.
+The condensed consolidated balance sheet as of December 31, 2011 is derived from audited financial statements as of that date but does not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
+These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes included in the Company's Prospectus dated June 28, 2012, filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended, or the Securities Act.